 Rwanda had a very turbulent history during the 20th century.
-Prior to this time, the three people groups of Rwanda, the Hutu, Twa and Tutsi, lived together in relative peace.
-Entering the 1900's the country was occupied by Germany.
-Due to the 1916 League of Nations Mandate the nation of Rwanda was given to Belgium.
-Belgium had colonial authority until 1961 when a referendum was held to establish Rwanda as an independent republic.
-There are many relational complexities between a colonizer and the colonized country.
+Prior to this time, the three people groups of Rwanda (Hutu, Twa, and Tutsi) lived together in relative peace.
+At the start of the 1900s the country was occupied by Germany.
+Due to the 1916 League of Nations Mandate, the nation of Rwanda was given to Belgium.
+Belgium had colonial authority until 1962 after a referendum was passed to establish Rwanda as an independent republic.
+There are many relational complexities between a colonizer and a colonized country.
 We will not attempt to explore those depths here.
-However, it is important to know Belgian support of the Tutsi people created an ethnic divide between the Tutsi and Hutu people over the span of many decades.
+However, it is important to know that Belgian support of the Tutsi people created an ethnic divide between the Tutsi and Hutu people over the span of many decades.

-Since 1961, Rwanda has seen much unrest and war.
-Ethnic attacks were carried out against the Tutsi people between the 1960's and 1994.
+Since 1962, Rwanda has seen much unrest and war.
+Ethnic attacks were carried out against the Tutsi people between the 1960s and 1994.
 In 1994, the conflict escalated to a breaking point and full-scale genocide broke out.
 Rwanda experienced its darkest period when the genocide claimed more than 800,000 lives in just 90 days.
 Those who lived through this horror say it was as though the devil himself entered the country.
 On July 4, 1994 the conflict formally ended.
-There would be many more years of small scale retaliations.
-It is worth noting these post-1994 conflicts were not self-contained in Rwanda.
-They also involved the border countries of Uganda, Tanzania, Burundi and the Democratic Republic of Congo, primarily because of how many men and women crossed the borders.
-Today cross-country relations can still be effected by tensions from this time.
+There would be many more years of unrest, migration, and rebuilding.
+It is worth noting post-1994 conflicts were not self-contained in Rwanda.
+They also involved the border countries of Uganda, Tanzania, Burundi, and the Democratic Republic of Congo, primarily because of how many men and women crossed the borders.
+Today cross-country relations can still be affected by tensions from this time.